SC5/cerebellum/README.md

 Only router can ever update views in Cerebellum, every data refresh requires invoking route handler.

-Views can trigger change events to stores (create, update, delete) which will be handled by Store.
-Store calls corresponding store API and invokes success callback (createSuccess, updateSuccess or deleteSuccess).
+Views can trigger change events to stores (create, update, delete, expire) which will be handled by Store.
+Store calls corresponding store API and triggers an event (create:storeName, update:storeName, delete:storeName or expire:storeName).

-Client can listen for success callbacks.
-In callbacks you can clear caches and refresh route (or invoke another route).
+Client can listen for these events.
+In event callbacks you can clear caches and reload current route (or invoke another route).
 There's also an option to automatically clear caches for stores.

 ## Store

 Store is a singleton that handles all data operations in Cerebellum.

 You register your collections and models to Store by passing them to server and client constructors in **options.stores** (see "Stores (stores.js)" section below for more details).

 Store will automatically cache its state on server and bootstrap client from that state.
 Client will also cache all additional API requests, but you can easily clear caches when needed.

 ### Models, Collections === read only

-Your should treat your models and collections as ready only, all mutations are handled by Store with **create**, **update** and **delete** events.
+You should treat your models and collections as read only, all mutations are handled by Store with **create**, **update**, **delete** and **expire** events.

 ### Fetching data